Diversification quotients: Quantifying diversification via risk measures: DQ as a function of the portfolio weight

 We first analyze convexity and quasi-convexity of the mapping $\mathbf w \mapsto \mathrm{DQ}^\rho_\alpha(\mathbf w \odot \mathbf X)$ on $\Delta_n$.
 Recall that for any real-valued mapping $\phi$ on a space $\mathcal Y$, $\phi$ is convex (resp.~quasi-convex) if

-for all $X,Y\in \mathcal Y$ and $\lambda \in[0,1]$, where $\vee$ is the maximum operator.
+for all $X,Y\in \mathcal Y$ and $\lambda \in[0,1]$.
 When formulated on monetary risk measures, convexity naturally represents the idea that diversification reduces the risk; see \cite{FS16}.
 For risk measures that are not constant additive, \cite{CMMM11} argued that quasi-convexity is more suitable than convexity to reflect the consideration of diversification; moreover, convexity and quasi-convexity are equivalent if $\mathrm{[CA]}_m$ holds for $m\ne 0$.

 We first note that, for a diversification index $D$, convexity or quasi-convexity on $\X^n$ should not hold, as illustrated in Example \ref{ex:non-convex} below. \begin{example}[Convexity or quasi-convexity on $\X^n$ is not desirable] Let $(X,Y)\in \X^2$ represent any diversified portfolio (e.g., with iid normal components), and assume that $Z:=(X+Y)/2$ is not a constant.
 Since the portfolio $(Z,Z)$ relies only on one asset and has no diversification benefit, for a good diversification index $D$ we naturally want $D(Z,Z)$ to be larger than both $D(X,Y)$ and $D(Y,X)$; recall that $D(Z,Z)=1$ in the setting of Theorem \ref{prop:div_ben} (iii).
 This argument shows that it is unnatural to require $D $ to be convex or quasi-convex on $\X^2$; the case of $\X^n$ is similar.
-Indeed, if a real-valued $D$ satisfies $\mathrm{[SI]}$ and convexity on $\X^n$, then it is a constant (see Proposition \ref{pro:non-convex} in Appendix \ref{App:D}). \end{example}
+Indeed, if a real-valued $D$ satisfies $\mathrm{[SI]}$ and convexity on $\X^n$, then it is a constant (see Proposition \ref{pro:non-convex} in Appendix \ref{App:E}). \end{example}

 Despite that quasi-convexity of $D$ is unnatural on $\X^n$, quasi-convexity may hold for $\mathbf w \mapsto D(\mathbf w \odot \mathbf X)$ for each given $\mathbf X$; this property will be called \emph{quasi-convexity in $\mathbf w$} for short.
 Quasi-convexity in $\mathbf w$ means that combining a portfolio with a better-diversified one on the same set of assets does not reduce the diversification of the original portfolio; this interpretation is different from quasi-convexity on $\X^n$ which means that combining a portfolio with an arbitrary better-diversified portfolio does not reduce diversification (this is not desirable as discussed in Example \ref{ex:non-convex}).